microsoft/text-analytics-walkthrough/README.md

 * Social media comment analysis

 ### Cost Overview
-Costs specific to running Cognitive Services Text Analytics are small (<$1), with the bulk of the cost resulting from the use of virtual machines.
-To reduce cost, do functionality checks and debugging locally.
+Costs resulting from using Cognitive Services Text Analytics are low (<$1).
+However, using virtual machines (VMs) can increase costs dramatically (between $50 and $75 per month).

+To keep the cost of this example as low as possible, we'll run the Cognitive Services client and all of our code locally using [VS Code](https://code.visualstudio.com/Download) and the Python extension.

-When you're done with analysis, stop the Compute engine and delete the resource group.
+To avoid any surprise costs in the future, when you're done with analysis, remember to **stop the Compute engine and delete the resource group.**

-* **Estimated cost for running this notebook:** <$5
+* **Estimated cost for running this example:** <$3

 * **Estimated cost for doing your own analysis:** <$10